NoviceDock/NoviceDock-Wiki/README.md

 ## Submit a Resource
 Once a syllabus is posted, we don't like to stop there.
 Information is constantly changing and new better resources are always becoming available.

-### Why contribute to NoviceDock by submitting a resource?
+### Why Contribute to NoviceDock by Submitting a Resource?
 #### Educate
 * Not every person has access to the education they want and deserve.
 Whether it be a financial issue, or just a high school that doesn’t offer a specific course, thousands of novices rely on people like you to help educate them.
 Be a part of that movement.
 Every little bit helps.